yz19a/push_swap/README.md

 ## Push_Swap Rules and Grading

-The program is only allowed two stacks to work with, stack A and stack B. All the numbers are initially added to stack A, and B is empty.
+The program is only allowed two stacks to work with, stack A and stack B. All the numbers are initially added to stack A(without duplicates), and B is empty.

 The possible actions are: